KnowageLabs/Knowage-Server/README.md

     commercial offering and some facilities for the administrator.

 This repository contains the source code of the Community Edition.

+## Install

+Information about how to install Knowage is available on official documentation on [Read the Docs](http://knowage-suite.readthedocs.io/) within Installation & Administration Manuals.

+An installer for Windows and Linux environments is available on [Knowage website](https://www.knowage-suite.com) within the download area.

+A `Dockerfile` is also available for your use - further information can be found [here](https://github.com/KnowageLabs/Knowage-Server-Docker).

+## Usage

+Information about how to use Knowage is available on official documentation on [Read the Docs](http://knowage-suite.readthedocs.io/) within User Guide and Functionalities sections.

 ## Contributions